 The Central Coast led the pack again with an increase of 25.9 percent, as high-end home sales in Santa Barbara and Monterey continued to surge.
 The San Francisco Bay Area had the second-largest price increase of 17 percent, followed by Southern California (15.4 percent), the Central Valley (14.7 percent), and the Far North (12.8 percent).

 |October 2020||Median Sold Price of Existing Single-Family Homes||Sales|

 |State/Region/County||Oct.||Sept.||Oct.||Price MTM% Chg||Price YTY% Chg||Sales MTM% Chg||Sales YTY% Chg|

 The question now is what happens moving forward.
 These numbers can be positive or negative depending on which side of the fence you are — Buyer or Seller?
 It is a win-win scenario for both sellers and buyers.

-We expect to see a rebound in closed sales with more homebuyers entering the bidding war.
-However, the sales are expected to remain below pre-COVID-19 levels while buyers and sellers feel more confident returning to the market in the re-opening phase.
+We expect to see a decrease in closed sales (MTM) in the next few months which is traditionally an off-season.
 Home sales volume won’t recover fully until well after the pandemic response has ended.
-Due to an underlying recession and financial market crash, a full recovery is not likely to begin until 2021.
-There is also a fear of the pandemic hitting back in the third quarter.
-If the cases rise and the government brings back restrictions, then it will again impact the sales.
+Due to an underlying recession and financial slump, a full recovery is not likely to begin until 2021.
+There is also a fear of the pandemic hitting back.
+Cases are rising and the government has brought back restrictions.

 Whether you’re looking to buy or sell, timing your local market is an important part of real estate investment.